adobe/phased-testing/README.md

 - Storing duration and the phase in the scenario state (#36)
 - Updated Log4J to 2.17.1 to resolve security issues (#38)
 - Implemented the new select tests to run based on the producer phase (#9)
+- Solved case when the users really wants to use retry.
+In this case we do not interrupt the retry mechanism.
+- Moved back to java 8.
+We now compile the artefacts in java 8.
+This is because our main users are not yet in higher java versions.

 ### 7.0.8
 - Upgraded java version to Java 11